craue/TwigExtensionsBundle/README.md

 Provides the filters

 - `craue_without` wrapping PHP's `array_diff` function,
-- `craue_replaceKey` which adds/replaces an array entry (whereupon the key can be a variable), and
+- `craue_replaceKey` which adds/replaces an array entry (whereupon the key can be a variable),
+- `craue_removeKey` which removes an array entry by key (whereupon the key can be a variable), and
 - `craue_translateArray` which translates all entries in an array.

 ## FormExtension